Section: Ordination analysis

 ordir2stepfunction can handle also formula with

 adespatial) - variable selection method, which is implicitly using RDA ordination, and offers only forward selection (not backward or step-wise).
 Contains stopping rules from Borcard et al. 2008, the same as

-ordiR2step, but has different logic for setting of arguments.
+ordiR2step, but has different logic of setting the arguments.
 Eventually, however, it returns the same results as

-ordiR2stepand could be favoured by rather easy use (no need to specify null and full models and the scope).
+ordiR2stepand could be favoured for rather easy use (no need to specify null and full models and the scope).

 en/forward_sel_r.txt · Last modified: 2022/03/30 10:34 by David Zelený